in

 One of the most famous painting : the coronation of Napoléon III by Jacques-Louis David 1804

-One of the paintings people love to gather around is the coronation of Napoléon III by Jacques-Louis David 1804.
-Every french students have seen this painting through their history books.
-Funny fact this coronation happened in Notre-Dame de Paris.
+One of the paintings people love to gather around is the Coronation of Napoleon III by Jacques-Louis David.
+Every French student has seen this painting through their history books.
+Funny fact: this coronation happened in Notre-Dame de Paris.

 Mona Lisa by Leonardo da Vinci

 The most famous painting in the world, the Mona Lisa or La Joconde by Leonardo da Vinci.
-This room and more pricesely this painting have its own waiting lines.
+This room, and more importantly, this painting, have their own lines of traffic.

-It is well protected by a bullet proof glass, no wonder this painting is estimated between 1 and 2 billions euros.
-Of course this is a national treasure and is invaluable and even in the past an italian thief tried to get it back from France by stealing it.
+It is well protected by bulletproof glass; no wonder this painting is estimated at between 1 and 2 billion euros.
+Of course, this is a national treasure and is invaluable; even in the past, an Italian thief tried to get it back from France by stealing it.

 Napoleon III Appartments